Tyru5/Amazon-Customer-Review-Image-Navigation/README.md

 <!-- About the project -->
 ## About The Project
-Have you ever wanted to navigate Amazon's review images by using the keyboard?
+Have you ever wanted to navigate Amazon's customer review images by using the keyboard?
 Well look no further, now you can!
-This was an annoyance of mine, and thus my full motivation for implementing this simple chrome extension. 😅 Just a simple solution, to a daily occurrence / observation of mine.
+This was an annoyance of mine, and thus my full motivation for implementing this chrome extension.
+😅 Just a simple solution, to a daily occurrence / observation of mine.

-This is a simple chrome extension that allows the user to navigate amazon customer image reviews in a more intuitive, seamless manner -- by allowing the user to use the left and right arrow on the keyboard.
-It also allows the user to close the pop-up modal by hitting the Escape key.
+This is a Chrome extension that allows you to navigate Amazon's customer review images in a more intuitive, seamless manner.
+It allows you to use the left and right arrows on your keyboard as well as allowing you to close the image pop-up modal by hitting the Escape key.

 ### Built With
 This chrome extension was built with the following libraries and tools :